 Until the days stopped, and they stopped on the edge of a sword.

 The damned English did their thing, didn’t they, the Seanghaill, sneaking in and sliding over land like fungus covering a beautiful stone, and they took what they wished and killed where they went, and Terrance’s father did some stupid little thing that angered someone, and maybe it wouldn’t have been so bad except the Black Death took so many English lives and so many English towns, and desperate men are wicked men, or so Terrance’s mother told him.

 His mother told him a lot.
 She taught him about the Sidhe, about the The Tuatha Dé Danann, about the Lia Fál and why it mattered and why that was where kings ought to come from, and about where to leave milk and what directions never to run, but none of it mattered.

 Dead.
-Time was dead, the days were dead, and nothing mattered for a very long time.
+Time was dead, the days were dead, his dog was dead, and nothing mattered anymore.

 Terrance’s clever fingers, which his mother had sworn were blessed (or cursed, depending on the day) by some passing Fey, became the same as eating and living, because he stole to eat and live.

 He stole well.

 Time crept back a-pace, ceased to slow sluggish like mud in spring, and the days sped again, they ran again, they tumbled now but wildly, no longer running but falling and hitting and crashing and breaking, and Terrance became a boulder at gravity’s behest instead of a leaf on the wind.